UFRGS-PPGC/kastors-benchmark/htdocs/index.md

 A quick presentation of the benchmark kernels can be found in the user guide [here](README.md).

+Performance evaluation of all kernels on two numa machines can be found [here](performances.md).

 A first archive can be found [here](kastors.tgz).